instructor-ai/instructor/docs/prompting/zero_shot/self_ask.md

     query = """Who was president of the U.S. when superconductivity was discovered?"""

-    response = generate_response(query)
+    response = generate_questions_and_response(query)
-    print(response.follow_up_questions)
+    print(response.model_dump_json(indent=2))
     """
-    [
+    {
-        FollowupQuestion(
+      "follow_up_questions": [
-            question='When was superconductivity discovered?',
+        {
-            answer='Superconductivity was discovered in April 1911.',
+          "question": "When was superconductivity discovered?",
-        ),
+          "answer": "Superconductivity was discovered in 1911 by Heike Kamerlingh Onnes."
-        FollowupQuestion(
+        },
-            question='Who was the president of the U.S. in April 1911?', answer='The President of the U.S. in April 1911 was William Howard Taft.', ),
+        {
-    ]
+          "question": "Who was president of the U.S. in 1911?", "answer": "The president of the U.S. in 1911 was William Howard Taft."
-    """
+        }
-    print(response.answer)
+      ],
-    """
+      "answer": "The president of the U.S. when superconductivity was discovered in 1911 was William Howard Taft."
-    The President of the U.S. when superconductivity was discovered in April 1911 was William Howard Taft.
+    }
     """
 ```